romayalon/noobaa-core/docs/design/iam.md

 ![Multiple root accounts, multiple users diagram](https://github.com/noobaa/noobaa-core/assets/57721533/ae642825-81e1-4a27-bd2d-00583da7d663)

-- Using Manage NSFS CLI to create a root account.
+- Using NooBaa CLI to create a root account.
   - We need the request to have access key id and secret key in a known account.
 - Use the access key and secret key of the root account to CreateUser
   - We will create the NSFS account with the same: `uid` and `gid` or `distinguished_name`, `new_buckets_path` and `allow_bucket_creation`.